On an Alaskan island, a mayor fights for fur seals - and a new future

 "We'll look at this holistically, and try to understand what our responsibilities are: Not only to ourselves, but to our environment and the animal kingdom as well," he said.

-With climate change also affecting the surrounding Bering Sea, where sea ice in recent winters has hit its lowest level in millennia here, advocates say the proposal could ease pressure on seals by allowing islanders to regulate industrial trawling of the walleye pollock that the species depends upon for food.
+With climate change also affecting the surrounding Bering Sea, where sea ice in recent winters has hit its lowest level in millennia, advocates say the proposal could ease pressure on seals by allowing islanders to regulate industrial trawling of the walleye pollock that the species depends upon for food.

 Establishing a sanctuary could also help right historic wrongs, Pletnikoff added.